-Starch is the primary energy source for humans and animals because of its concentration of easily digestible complex carbohydrates and its abundance in nature.
-Starch is surpassed only by cellulose as a natural organic compound.
-The most prevalent sources of food starches are corn, potato, wheat, tapioca and rice.
+Starch is the primary energy source for humans and animals because of its concentration of easily digestible complex carbohydrates and its abundance in nature (only cellulose surpasses starch as a natural organic compound).

-Starches are hydrocolloids, high molecular weight polymers of repeating glucose units.
+As hydrocolloids, starches are high molecular weight polymers of repeating glucose units.
 They are the energy storage molecules of plants, found in tightly compressed granules within plant cells.
 The granules must be ruptured, usually by heat (cooking) to release the starch polymer for hydration.
-There are two principal components of plant starches, amylose and amylopectin.
-Amylose is a long linear molecule with few side branches.
-Amylopectin has a branching structure, giving it different properties.
+There are two principal components of plant starches: amylose, a long linear molecule with few side branches, and amylopectin, which has a branching structure, giving it different properties.

-Rotosolver is excellent for incorporating starches in a batch process, while the DynaShear or Boston Shearmill can be utilized in-line for continuous processing or in combination with a batch mixer.
-Powder induction systems using a Fastfeed™ for rapid wetting out prior to our DynaShear or Boston Shearmill provide a more effective alternative to conventional powder blending mixers.
+In addition, the Rotosolver high shear mixer is excellent for incorporating starches in a batch process, while the Dynashear or Boston Shearmill can be utilized inline for continuous processing or in combination with a batch mixer.
+Visit our mixing equipment page for a full list of sanitary mixers